FusionGuides/FusionGuides.github.io/index.md

 ---
 layout: home
-title: Welcome
+title: Fusion Guides
 ---

-# 🚀 Fusion Guides
+## 🚀 Welcome to Fusion Guides

-Welcome to tutorials, guides and fixes blog.
+A clean platform for **tutorials, guides, and fixes**.

+Use navigation above to explore categories:
+- 📘 Guides
+- 💻 Tutorials
+- 🔧 Fixes